UBC-Thunderbots/Software/docs/getting-started.md

 ### Creating a new Branch

-For each Issue of project you are working on, you should have a separate branch.
+For each issue that you work on, you should have a separate branch.
 This helps keep work organized and separate.

 **Branches should always be created from the latest code on the `master` branch of our main Software repository**.
 If you followed the steps in [Installation and Setup](#installation-and-setup), this will be `upstream/master`.
 Once this branch is created, you can push it to your fork and update it with commits until it is ready to merge.